aheckmann/node-gameroom/README.md

   - Any database support.
 The choice is yours.

 # Example
-Clone the project and run `sudo node server.js`.
+`$ git clone git://github.com/aheckmann/node-gameroom.git --recursive`

+`$ sudo node server.js`

 Then navigate to `http://0.0.0.0/` and click Play.

 ## Serverside
 // ...